toshiouchi/non-ar-translation/README.md

 Transformer with convolutional position wise feed forward network is used.

-Encoder has 12 layers, 8 heads, hidden dim 1024.
-Also decoder has 12 layers, 8 heads, hidden dim 1024.
+TransformerEncoder has 12 layers, 8 heads, hidden dim 1024.
+Also TransformerDecoder has 12 layers, 8 heads, hidden dim 1024.

 Position wise feed forward network in both TransformerEncoder and TransformerDecoder has two convolutional layers which have filters (1024, 4096) , (4096, 1024), kernel sizes are 5 and 1, strides are both 1, layer norm and dropout with rate 0.1.